HPV in men: carrier status, sperm, and fertility

 - Motility decreases

-- Sperm count may decrease
+- Sperm count can decrease

 - Viability is negatively affected